top of page

 We are thrilled to announce that the 100 Mile Hunger Walk has been awarded the 2020 Pioneers in SDGs: Change Maker Award by The Journalists and Writers Foundation at this year’s United Nations General Assembly.

-Check out the Walk Talk Listen podcast to hear stories from the walk and listen to interviews with some of the local Seattle CROP hunger walk leaders and local agencies they support.
+Check out the Walk Talk Listen podcast to hear stories from the walk and listen to interviews with some of the local CROP hunger walk leaders and local agencies they support.

 bottom of page